 Esarhaddon carefully distanced himself from his father's reign and, especially, from the destruction of Babylon.
 Even though he identifies himself as the son of Sennacherib and grandson of Sargon II in other inscriptions, in order to make clear that he is the legitimate king, in his inscriptions concerning Babylon he is simply the king whom the gods have ordained to set things right.
 Sennacherib is only referenced as “an earlier king” in a former time.
 The propaganda worked, in that there is no record that he was associated in any way with the destruction of the city, only with the re-building.
 His inscriptions also claim that he personally participated in the restoration project.
 The historian Michael Kerrigan comments on this, writing:

 He rebuilt the entire city, from the temples to the temple complexes to the homes of the people and the streets and, to make sure everyone would remember their benefactor, inscribed the bricks and stones with his name.
-The historian Susan Wise Bauer writes:
+Scholar Susan Wise Bauer notes:

 Shamash, great lord, will Rusas, king of the Urartu, come with his armies, and the Cimmerians (or any of his allies), and wage war, kill, plunder, and loot?